pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

   - Disable unnecessary or unsupported modules and plugins

 - Pantheon Plugin/Module installation
-  - Installation of the Advanced Page Cache module/plugin, Native Sessions plugin, Redis, and/or Pantheon Search, as needed
+  - Installation of the Advanced Page Cache module/plugin, Native Sessions plugin, [Redis Object Cache](/object-cache), and/or [Pantheon Search](/solr), as needed

 - Plugin & theme workarounds
   - [Implement solutions](#implement-solutions-to-known-existing-incompatibilities) to known existing incompatibilities (includes up to five hours' worth of work)

 ### Included Configuration Support

 -  SSL certificate pre-provisioning
   - Ensure your site is configured for [HTTPS](/https) at launch or as soon as the domain certificates have been provisioned

 - Email configuration
   - Set up external [email](/email) to work with the provider of your choice